LS31/clinicalr/README.md

   - Body mass index (BMI, Quetelet index).
   - Body surface area (BSA), according to Monsteller or Du Bois.
 - Cardiology
-  - Corrected QT interval (QTc) from a electrocardiogram, according to Bazett (Bazett, 1920) or Fridericia (Fridericia, 1920).
+  - Corrected QT interval (QTc) from a electrocardiogram, according to Bazett or Fridericia.
 - Metabolism
   - Presence of the metabolic syndrome, according to the [updated NCEP ATPIII criteria (Grundy, 2005)](http://www.ncbi.nlm.nih.gov/pubmed/16157765).